-The Memorial’s activity during that time revolved around three aspects: reconstructing the original structure of the camp; conducting research excursions throughout the country in order to collect different materials, artifacts, testimonies of oppressed parties and their families in relation to other gulag camps; creating a platform of discourse in the framework of an art event titled Pilorama.
-According to Tatyana Kursina, former director of museum Perm 36 (and current executive director of NGO Perm 36) the main idea behind the establishment of the museum was not solely to preserve the structure of the former camp and document its history, but rather to turn it into a relevant, active, think-tank.
-Their main goal was not to focus on a specific, local story of camp Perm 36, but rather open a contemporary, relevant center; to connect local history with the present day from a global standpoint:
+The Memorial’s activity during that time revolved around three aspects: reconstructing the original structure of the camp; conducting research excursions throughout the country to collect different materials, artefacts, testimonies of oppressed parties and their families concerning other gulag camps; creating a platform of discourse in the framework of an art event titled Pilorama.
+According to Tatyana Kursina, former director of museum Perm 36 (and current executive director of NGO Perm 36), the main idea behind the establishment of the museum was not solely to preserve the structure of the former camp and document its history, but rather to turn it into a relevant, active, think-tank.
+Their main goal was not to focus on a specific, local story of camp Perm 36, but rather open a contemporary, relevant centre; to connect local history with the present day from a global standpoint:

 The Museum Today

 In 2011 Putin was elected president of Russia and the governor of Perm region was replaced by one, whose opinions were closer to the Kremlin current regiment.
 In June 2012, Memorial Society was defined as an anti-Russian organization.
-In fact, all the organizations which received foreign financial aid were defined as ‘foreign agents’.
+All the organizations which received foreign financial aid were defined as ‘foreign agents’.
 This was a turning point in Memorial’s activity.
 The Perm branch was under constant surveillance, it was frequently raided and its funds were cut down.
-Memorial’s activity at the premises of the museum was censored; first it was forbidden to invite foreigners (outside the Russian Federation) to participate in the Pilorama events, and gradually this annual event was completely canceled.
-The Russian government viewed the examination of Soviet history as posing a threat to the current regime, due to the activists’ agenda to explore the Soviet history as one which relates to current affairs:
+Memorial’s activity at the premises of the museum was censored; first, it was forbidden to invite foreigners (outside the Russian Federation) to participate in the Pilorama events, and gradually this annual event was completely cancelled.
+The Russian government viewed the examination of Soviet history as posing a threat to the current regime, due to the activists’ agenda to explore Soviet history as one which relates to current affairs:

 “In principle, the state does not discourage us from engaging in history, as long as we are examining the past.
 ‘Please, go ahead, deal with the past as long as you want, just don’t come to us with your morals from it! – This is already politics’ “[iii].